SuburbanHomeInspections

 Leakage from lack of kick-out flashing

-Water stains existed above this window - and the homeowners had notified their builder of periodic leakage.
-The builder modified the flashings around the perimeter of the window, but completely missed the actual source of the problem, which was the lack of kick-out flashing.
-If not caught, major damage/decay would have occurred to the wall structure over time.
+Water stains existed above this window - and the homeowners had notified their builder of leakage that periodically occurred.
+The builder agreed to modify the flashings around the perimeter of the window, but completely missed the actual source of the problem, which was the lack of kick-out flashing (at a roof / wall transition above this area).
+If this had not been caught, major damage/decay would have occurred to the wall structure over time.

 Improperly installed kick-out flashing